-Hypogammaglobulinemia is an immune disorder characterized by an abnormally low level of immunoglobulin type G (IgG) in the blood, resulting in increased risk of infection.
+Hypogammaglobulinemia is an immune deficiency disorder and is characterized by a low blood level of antibodies (immunoglobulins), specifically immunoglobulin type G (IgG), resulting in an increased susceptibility to recurring infections.
+Hypogammaglobulinemia can be of primary or secondary origin.
+Primary immune deficiencies result from genetic disorders and/or chromosomal anomalies during the development of the immune system.
+Secondary causes are caused by an external or acquired factor such as a corticosteroid or immunosuppressant drug, nutritional disorders, infections, chemotherapy, malignancy, nephrotic syndrome, other metabolic diseases, and hazardous environmental conditions.
+It is important that physicians distinguish between primary and secondary causes of hypogammaglobulinemia in order to provide appropriate treatment.
 People diagnosed with non-specific types of immune deficiencies may not meet the strict diagnostic criteria for other deficiencies (e.g., common variable immunodeficiency [CVID]) but still have low levels of IgG and lack of functional antibodies.

 Symptoms of Hypogammaglobulinemia